Fully Automated HTML and Javascript Rewriting for Constructing a Self-healing Web Proxy: Threats to validity

 We now discuss the threats to the validity of our experiment.
 First, let us discuss internal validity.
 Our experiment is relying on the implementation of our prototype, consequently, a bug in our code may threaten the validity of our results.
 However, since the source code of the approach and of the benchmark is publicly available \cite{repo}, future researchers will be able to identify these potential bugs.

-Second, a threat to the external validity relates to the representativeness of the benchmark.
-An open question is whether our sampling of the Web is representative.
-First, recall that by construction, there is no cherry-picking because the page selection is fully random.
-However, the remaining threats are: 1) our sampling is done over the English web 2) our sampling is impacted by Google (recall that we select the first result).
-3) whether 96174 visited pages is enough compared to the trillions of pages of the Internet.
-To our knowledge, there is no work on the representativity of a web sample for Javascript bugs, and as such no definitive answer to this question.
+It is unknown whether the errors of our benchmark are representative of all errors in the web, and whether 96174 visited pages is enough compared to the trillions of pages of the Internet.
+To our knowledge, there is no work on the \review{representativeness} of Javascript bugs.

-Our approach has been carefully designed to maximize representativity, with two main advantages: 1) the randomness of keyword choice allows us to discover website about many different topics, done by a variety of persons, with different backgrounds (on website on CSS done by a web developer is likely to have fewer errors then a website on banana culture done by a hobbyist).
-2) the ranking of Google provides us with a filter which favors popular websites.
+Our approach has been carefully designed to maximize \review{representativeness}: 1) the randomness of keyword choice allows us to discover websites about many different topics, done by a variety of persons, with different backgrounds (a website on CSS done by a web developer is likely to have fewer errors than a website on banana culture done by a hobbyist).
+2) the ranking of Google for a specific query provides us with a filter which favors popular websites.
 If errors are detected on those websites, they likely affect many users.
-It means that if \tool heals those errors, it would have a large impact.